Imbalanced Classification via Explicit Gradient Learning From Augmented Data: Experiment on Induced Imbalance

-To ensure a thorough assessment of our method, we used different levels of imbalance, IR is ranging from $50:1$ to $200:1$.
-First, we set the imbalance for our data by reducing the number of minority examples.
-Once the imbalance was set, we split the data into 4 stratified folds for cross-validation.
-In this setting we keep the validation fixed and report the average of the obtained scores on the test-set folds.

-We compare our proposed method with widely adopted baselines that are used for training on imbalanced data.
+\textbf{Baselines:} We compare our proposed method with widely adopted baselines that are used for training on imbalanced data.
 (1) \textbf{CE} - Training without any special treatment by using the standard cross-entropy loss (2) \textbf{RS} - re-sampling such that each minibatch contains the same number of representatives of each class (3) \textbf{SMOTE}- doubling the size of the minority class by generating samples in their neighborhood (4) \textbf{Focal}- we use the focal-loss \cite{FocalLoss} as representative for the re-weighting methods.

-To assess the potential lift in performance, we imitate an ideal method that trains on additional non-synthetic minority examples.
-In our case, we can do that by adding actual instances that were dropped during the imbalance creation stage.
-Then, we render the \textit{potential} by evaluating the performance of the classifier trained from scratch with the newly augmented data.

-\textbf{Results:} In \cref{table:adult_ap} we see that the classifier trained with our proposed meta classification outperforms all the compared baselines, we see an increase of $1\%-3\%$ in the average precision in all imbalance ratios.
+\textbf{Model:} The model we use is a standard MLP classifier consisting of two hidden layers of size $[128, 16]$ and RELU activation.
+For training the baselines we use Adam \cite{Adam} with learning rate $10^{-3}$ and $\beta_1=0.5, \beta_2=0.999$.
+The model is trained with a batch size of 128 for 200 epochs.
+For the meta-learning we use $\eta_1=10^{-2}, \eta_2=10$, the synthetic data is created by duplicating all the minority samples by setting $c=1$.
+In our experiments we use a stratified 4-fold train/test split with $80\%$-$20\%$ ratio and $20\%$ from the train set as validation.

+\textbf{Results:} In all our experiments with the induced imbalance on the \textbf{adult} dataset, we have demonstrated that with varying imbalance ratios our method was able to achieve the best scores.
+In particular, we showed that our method is advantageous even in extreme imbalances scenarios such as when the imbalance ratio reaches to $200:1$ (see \cref{table:adult_ap}).
+The $\Delta$ gap in the average precision between our method and the best in potential is the lowest among the compared baselines.
 In \cref{fig:PR-adult} we observe that our method prevails over a substantial range of recall rates.
-We also supply a convergence verification of our trained model and the synthetic points see \cref{fig:convergence} .
+We also supply a convergence verification of our trained model and the synthetic points see \ref{appendix:c} .